Xiao001010/Xiao001010.github.io/content/post/2025-01-10-Leetcode-Day3-Linked-List1.md

 - The number of nodes in the list is the range `[0, 5000]`.
 - `-5000 <= Node.val <= 5000`

-Follow up: A linked list can be reversed either iteratively or recursively.
+**Follow up**: A linked list can be reversed either iteratively or recursively.
 Could you implement both?

 ## Solution